CAUM Live evidence boundary

 Measure the after stateCAUM compares before/after cohorts and reports observed structural exposure deltas, not guaranteed savings.

-What the Evidence Pack contains
+What the Live evidence packet contains

 The output is intentionally narrow.
 CAUM gives teams enough structural evidence to review agent operations, improve policies, and support governance conversations without exposing sensitive content.